-The Conference is an unrivalled platform for mental health researchers and clinicians to engage in a vibrant clinical and scientific exchange.
-We are excited to welcome researchers from the broader health and medical sciences too, reflecting the increasing recognition of the interplay between good physical health and better mental health.
-The 2016 Conference will feature a comprehensive program that includes international and national keynote and plenary speakers at the forefront of science and innovation in mental health research.
-The conference will also showcase tomorrow’s mental health leaders with a range of free papers, conference symposia, and a dynamic early career program.
+In 2019 the SMHR Conference will feature an exciting and comprehensive program that includes international and national keynote and plenary speakers at the forefront of science and innovation in mental health research.
+The Conference will also showcase upcoming leaders in mental health, with a range of free papers, Conference symposia, and a dynamic early career program.